kknapp3/694GroupProject/docs/index.md

 <img src="./images/Performance.png" align="center" style="padding-top:10px">

->  Nore: In the first column, E means the number of executors and W means the number of workers.
+>  Note: In the first column, E means the number of executors and W means the number of workers.